kpetrakis/SensorCalibrationLib/README.md

 CalibAPI with Quadratice model after import : CalibAPI(method = QuadraticFit(params = (2.0, 3.0, 10.0)))
 ```

-Feel free to modify `main.py` or add your own file to check the functionality.
+Feel free to modify `main.py` or add your own scripts to check the functionality.

 ## Running tests